-- Motivate and supervise IDTF senior staff members, including: Senior Fellowship Director and Senior Director of Operations (Israel based), as well as the North American Program Assistant (San Francisco based).
+- Motivate and supervise Diller International senior staff members, including: Senior Fellowship Director and Senior Director of Operations (both based in Israel), as well as the North American Program Assistant (based in San Francisco).
 Possibility of additional direct reports.

-- Inspire and help mentor all IDTF staff through the modeling of staff culture support for and creation of professional development opportunities.
+- Inspire and help mentor all Diller International staff through the modeling of staff culture support for and creation of professional development opportunities.

 - Partner with senior leadership to ensure a positive, collaborative, and highly productive organizational culture, for staff, partners, and program participants.

 - Develop and foster relationships with high-impact program partners including cutting-edge institutions, subject-matter experts, and inspirational changemakers.